x3z3/TETI/README.md

 - The formula to convert a pixel to a character is given by this:
 - ASCII character : ((R%5)*25 + (G%5)*5 + (B)) + 2
 - Since the formula above gives us numbers from 0 to 124, adding 2 gives us numbers from 2-126 which covers all the printable ASCII characters.
+- The terminating character is given by ASCII 5 which stands for Enquiry, which is not used for common purposes.

 ## **Encryption**